What is Robotic Process Automation? What You Need to Know

 Optical Character Recognition (OCR) technology can quickly process various kinds of data into the system.
 By implementing an RPA bot, you can automate the collection and storage of data of different formats with little to no compromise in the accuracy of the data.

 As more enterprises consider implementing RPA, a few leading vendors have the tools necessary to provide a starting point for RPA implementation.
-These vendors have RPA technology that’s been proven to help improve operations that reduce overall costs.
+These RPA vendors have technology that’s been proven to help improve operations that reduce overall costs.

 - UiPath develops a platform for healthcare RPA and other industries.